How to obtain an EIN (or TAX ID NUMBER)

 Last month of account: Unless stated differently by your accountant, to make things easier, indicate the previous month of accounting for your company as of December.

-Executive summary: To inform IRS as much as possible about your business for a smooth process, give any valuable information you have about your business.
-First of all, you need to choose the right category for your business; then, you need to provide a detailed explanation of your business planning in the US.
+Executive summary: For a smooth process, you need to inform the IRS as much as possible about your business by giving any valuable information you have about your business.
+First, you need to choose the right category for your business, then, you need to provide a detailed explanation of your business planning in the US.
 If you mark “other” in this section, you are naturally required to give more details regarding your business.

 For any question regarding your business, taxation and any other processes related to those, please do not hesitate to contact us for professional help.